How do I register?

 The core learning elements build on the Standards in Social Work Education (SiSWE) and are underpinned by the same ethical principles.

 The table below shows the social work CPL core learning elements under each of the return to practice themes.
-You can find further descriptors of the core learning elements for social work in our CPL guidance.
+You can find further descriptors of the core learning elements for social work in our CPL guidance(Opens new window).

 Promoting wellbeing, support, and protection